gituliar/fuchsia/README.md

-*Fuchsia* reduces differential equations for Feynman master integrals to epsilon form.
+*Fuchsia* reduces differential equations for Feynman master integrals to the epsilon form.

 To illustrate, let us say we have a system of differential equations of this form: